Controversies surrounding Yasukuni Shrine: Emperor Shōwa's visits

 Emperor Hirohito did not visit Yasukuni from 1978 until his death.
 His son, Emperor Akihito, has not visited the shrine since becoming emperor (and has since continued after his abdication in 2019), instead choosing to send a lesser member of the royal household.
-It is unknown if Emperor Naruhito (Shōwa's grandson) will visit the shrine or not or as an alternative, would continue to send a lesser member in the household as his predecessor did.
+Emperor Naruhito (Shōwa's grandson) does not visit the shrine, and sends a lesser member of the royal house as his father did.
 On July 20, 2006, Nihon Keizai Shimbun front-paged an article about the discovery of a memorandum detailing the reason Emperor Hirohito stopped visiting Yasukuni.
 The memorandum, kept by former chief of Imperial Household Agency Tomohiko Tomita, confirms for the first time the enshrinement of Class A War Criminals such as Yosuke Matsuoka and Toshio Shiratori was the reason.
 Tomita wrote down the contents of his conversations with the emperor in his diaries and notebooks in detail.
 He left 12 diaries (1975–1986) and some 20 notebooks (1986–1997).

 According to the memorandum, the emperor Hirohito expressed his anger and strong displeasure in 1988 at the decision made by Yasukuni Shrine to include Class A war criminals in the list of war dead honored there by saying, "At some point, Class-A criminals became enshrined, including Matsuoka and Shiratori.
-I heard Tsukuba acted cautiously", Tsukuba is believed to refer to Fujimaro Tsukuba, the former chief Yasukuni priest at the time, who decided not to enshrine the war criminals despite receiving, in 1966, the list of war dead compiled by the government containing their names.
-"What's on the mind of Matsudaira's son, who is the current head priest?".
-"Matsudaira had a strong wish for peace, but the child didn't know the parent's heart.
+I heard Tsukuba acted cautiously."
+Tsukuba is believed to refer to Fujimaro Tsukuba, the former chief Yasukuni priest at the time, who decided not to enshrine the war criminals despite receiving, in 1966, the list of war dead compiled by the government containing their names.
+"What's on the mind of Matsudaira's son, who is the current head priest?
+Matsudaira had a strong wish for peace, but the child didn't know the parent's heart.
 That's why I have not visited the shrine since.
-This is my heart", Matsudaira is believed to refer to Yoshitami Matsudaira, who was the grand steward of Imperial Household immediately after the end of World War II.
+This is my heart."
+Matsudaira is believed to refer to Yoshitami Matsudaira, who was the grand steward of Imperial Household immediately after the end of World War II.
 His son, Nagayoshi, succeeded Fujimaro Tsukuba as the chief priest of Yasukuni and he decided to enshrine the war criminals in 1978.
 Nagayoshi Matsudaira had died the previous year (July 10, 2005), which is speculated as a reason for the release of the memo.